cypress-io/cypress-documentation/content/api/commands/session.md

 In this image, a saved session is restored, but when `/personal` is visited in the `validate` function, the app redirects to `/signin`, which invalidates the session.
-A new session is created by visiting `/signin` where the user is logged in, after which, validation succeeds, and the session is made active for the remainder of the test.
+A new session is created by visiting `/signin` where the user is logged in, after which, validation succeeds, and the session is available for the remainder of the test.

 <DocsImage src="/img/api/session/session-expanded.png" alt="Recreated session (expanded)"></DocsImage>